Shandong: Literature and arts

 The literature of Shandong largely reflects Confucianism; Confucius proposed the poetic theory of "evocation, observation, socialization, and admonition" (興, 觀, 群, 怨), which laid the foundation for traditional Chinese poetic theory.
 Since the Qin and Han dynasties, notable literary figures from Shandong include Kong Rong and Wang Can of the Jian'an period, Zuo Si of the Western Jin, Wang Xizhi of the Eastern Jin, Bao Zhao and He Xun of the Southern Dynasties, Yan Zhitui of the Northern Qi, Duan Chengshi from the Tang to Five Dynasties period, Chao Buzhi, Li Qingzhao, and Xin Qiji of the Song and Yuan periods, Li Kaixian, Li Panlong, and Kong Shangren of the Ming and Qing dynasties, as well as novelists like Luo Guanzhong and Pu Songling.
 Classic works from Shandong include the Book of Songs, Spring and Autumn Annals, Discourses of the States, Zuo Zhuan, Analects, and Mencius.

 Representative works of Shandong folk songs (a branch of Chinese folk music) include the Han dynasty's Liangfuyin (梁父吟), the Qing dynasty collection Baixue Yiyin (白雪遗音, lit "Echoes of Snow and Sorrow"), and the modern folk song Yimeng Mountain Minor (沂蒙山小调).
-Local folk performance forms include Shandong Bangzi, Shandong Kuaishu, and Lü opera, while Shandong Drum Song (山东大鼓) was listed in the first batch of National Intangible Cultural Heritage of China.
-Famous Shandong operatic works include The Precious Sword (宝剑记) by Li Kaixian and The Peach Blossom Fan by Kong Shangren.
+Local folk performance forms include Shandong Bangzi, Shandong Kuaishu, and Lü opera, while Shandong Drum Song (山東大鼓) was listed in the first batch of National Intangible Cultural Heritage of China.
+Famous Shandong operatic works include The Precious Sword (寶劍記) by Li Kaixian and The Peach Blossom Fan by Kong Shangren.
 Shandong Bangzi and Lüju are popular types of Chinese opera in Shandong; both originated from southwestern Shandong.